material-components/material-components-web/packages/mdc-circular-progress/README.md

 ### Sizing

-To set the stroke-width and container size strictly to one of three sizes defined by guidelines, replace each SVG of the baseline element with the following and apply the appropriate `mdc-circular-progress--{size}` modifier class (see [CSS Classes](#CSS-Classes) section).
+To set the stroke-width and container size strictly to one of three sizes defined by guidelines, replace the templates with the following.

 #### Large (48px)
 See [baseline template](#HTML-Structure) above.